 - Faculty preceptors and any additional resident or faculty input can alter a studentís total grade.
 Final decisions rest with the clerkship director.

-III.
+IV.
 Specific Criteria

 - Student must pass both the clinical activities and the NBME exam.

 - Failure in clinical activities will require repeating the course.

 - Failure of NBME exam will require a make-up examination.
 The two grades, the original NBME exam and the make-up examination, will be averaged to reach a composite written exam score.
 The exam must be repeated by August 30 of the following academic year.
 The final grade cannot be higher than a C. Exceptions to this can only be arranged through the clerkship director with approval from the Dean.